mrgionsi/pieno-smart/docs/CI-CD-SETUP.md

 ## Testing & Quality

+## Testing & Quality

-**Note**: Tests and quality checks run ONLY on PR creation, not on merge:
+**Note**: Tests and quality checks run on both PR creation and on push to `dev`/`main` branches:

 - Backend tests: `pytest tests/` (runs on PR)
 - Backend linting: `pylint app/` (runs on PR)
 - Existing workflow: `.github/workflows/backend-quality.yml`

-Post-merge CI workflow still validates but doesn't block deployment.
+The CI build workflow validates on every push but allows some checks to proceed with warnings.

 ## Local Testing